TIBCOSoftware/snappydata/docs/Data/external_hive_support.md

 	This exception can occur when you have copied the **hive-site.xml** file to **Conf** folder  and if you have provided the value of the xml property **hive.execution.engine** as Tez.
 This exception is caused by **java.lang.ClassNotFoundException: org.apache.tez.dag.api.SessionNotRunning**

-    **Workaround:** In case you have copied all the contents from the hive-site.xml file to the TIBCO ComputeDB  conf file, ensure that  the value of the xml property hive.execution.engine is left empty.
+    **Workaround:** In case you have copied all the contents from the hive-site.xml file to the TIBCO ComputeDB conf file, ensure that the value of the XML property hive.execution.engine is left empty.

 *	*Unable to open a test connection to the given database.
 JDBC url = jdbc:mysql://dev11:3306/metastore_db?createDatabaseIfNotExist=true, username = hive.
 Terminating connection pool (set lazyInit to true if you expect to start your database after your app*
-	This error occurs when MySQL process (Metadata server process) does not get started.
+	This error occurs when the MySQL process (Metadata server process) does not get started.
 	**Workaround**: Ensure to start the Metastore service before connecting to Hive Beeline CLI.

-*	When TIBCO Compute DB cluster, Hive, MySQL (Metadata Server) are running and MySQL (Metadata Server) process stops abruptly, then Snappy shell become unresponsive.
+*	When the TIBCO Compute DB cluster, Hive, MySQL (Metadata Server) are running, and MySQL (Metadata Server) process stops abruptly, then Snappy shell becomes unresponsive.

-*	While accessing the Hive table, if you do not set the **parameter javax.jdo.option.ConnectionPassword**, then the following exception is shown:
+*	While accessing the Hive table, if you do not set the parameter **javax.jdo.option.ConnectionPassword**, then the following exception is shown:

     *ERROR XJ001: (SQLState=XJ001 Severity=0) (Server=hostname:port Thread=ThriftProcessor-0) Java exception: 'Unable to open a test connection to the given database.
 JDBC url = jdbc:mysql://<hostname>:<port>/<databasename>?createDatabaseIfNotExist=true, username = user.
 Terminating connection pool (set lazyInit to true if you expect to start your database after your app).
 Original Exception: ------ java.sql.SQLException: Access denied for user 'user'@'<hostname>' (using password: YES)*

-*	While accessing the hive table, if you do not set the parameter javax.jdo.option.ConnectionUserName, then the following exception is shown:
+*	While accessing the hive table, if you do not set the parameter **javax.jdo.option.ConnectionUserName**, then the following exception is shown:

     *ERROR XJ001: (SQLState=XJ001 Severity=0) (Server=hostname:port Thread=ThriftProcessor-0) Java exception: 'Unable to open a test connection to the given database.
 JDBC url = jdbc:mysql://<hostname>:<port>/<databasename>?createDatabaseIfNotExist=true, username = APP.
 Terminating connection pool (set lazyInit to true if you expect to start your database after your app).
 Original Exception: ------ java.sql.SQLException: Access denied for user 'APP'@'<hostname>' (using password: YES)*

-*	While accessing the hive table, if you do not set the  parameter **javax.jdo.option.ConnectionURL**, then no exception will be shown.
+*	While accessing the hive table, if you do not set the parameter **javax.jdo.option.ConnectionURL**, then an exception is not shown.
 However, you cannot access the Hive tables.
 	**For example:**

             snappy> show tables in default;